Can You Wax Your Car Too Much? Yes

 Hand Waxing VS Machine Waxing

-Machine Waxing – Using a machine to wax your car will obviously save you a lot of time.
-You can easily break down and diminish the wax.
 The 10FX is my favorite because it gets in the small intricate areas.
 You can switch between the 3,5 and 6” backing plates without changing counterweights, so it makes it versatile on any size or shape vehicle.
-So, if you don’t want to waste your day to wax your carOpens in a new tab.
+So, if you don’t want to waste your day waxing your car, or you are doing professional car detailing, machine waxing is best for you.

 Hand Waxing – If you don’t have access to a waxing machine, you can wax your car by hand.
 This is the slower and harder way.
 It will take a long time, friction, and pressure to break down and diminish the wax.
 You can use hand application for smaller, more intricate areas like under door handles, and small bumpers.